Kenneth-Macharia/Learning/DevOps/kubernetes/notes.md

     2. API: communicating and issuing cluster instruction
     3. scheduler: how and where the containers are placed in the nodes, in objects called pods.
     4. Controller manager: monitors the cluster state and reconciles with the task instructions passed to it.
-    5. Core DNS and any other depending on the add-ons installed
+    5. CoreDNS and any other depending on the add-ons installed

 - Each node (worker node) needs a kublet: